 If the cause of action granted by this section is for the "negligence or wrong" of a third person, then it is certainly arguable that any resulting recovery must sound in tort to qualify as a third person/party recovery subject to a departmental lien of reimbursement.
 This, however, would fail to explain Lundeen v.
 Department of Labor and Industries, 78 Wn.2d 66 (1970), wherein our court held that a worker's recovery under the Military Claims Act (under which relief is not predicated upon any "fault, negligence, or wrong") constituted a third party recovery under RCW 51.24, and was therefore subject to the Department's lien.
-Key to the court's decision was the fact that the worker's recovery under the Military Claims Act foreclosed any claim or recovery under the Tort Claims Act, thereby terminating the Department's right of subrogation. holding, it may be taken that a recovery that does away with a tortious cause of action, will, in effect, be deemed a substitute therefor, and treated as a recovery against a tortious third party.
+Key to the court's decision was the fact that the worker's recovery under the Military Claims Act foreclosed any claim or recovery under the Tort Claims Act, thereby terminating the Department's right of subrogation.
+From this it may be taken that a recovery that does away with a holding, tortious cause of action, will, in effect, be deemed a substitute therefor, and treated as a recovery against a tortious third party.
 For a like approach with the same result, see McDowell v.
 LaVoy, 498 N.Y.2d 148 (1978).
-But in the case before us, the Department's right of subrogation is not terminated by the benefit accruing to Mr. In fact, the Department could still pursue direct recovery against the tortfeasor here.
+But in the case before us, the Department's right of subrogation was not terminated by the benefit accruing to the under her employer's underinsured motorist coverage. fact, the Department could, and did, pursue some partial recovery against the tortfeasor's insurance carrier here.

 It seems to us the question for decision herein begets a further question of its own.
-What claim would the Department have against the uninsured motorist carrier had the worker herein made no claim against the uninsured motorist carrier, but instead elected to take solely under the Act?
+What claim would the Department have against the underinsured motorist carrier had the worker herein made no claim against that carrier, but instead had elected to take solely under the Act?
 The answer, we believe, is "none".
 The uninsured motorist carrier did not insure the uninsured motorist (tortfeasor) against liability.
 The liability of the uninsured motorist carrier itself is strictly contractual.
-The Department is neither an insured nor a third party beneficiary under the contract of insurance between the uninsured motorist carrier and the employer.
+The Department is neither an insured nor a third party beneficiary under the contract of insurance between the underinsured motorist carrier and the employer.

-Under the hypothetical proposed, the Department's only claim would be against the uninsured motorist, the tortfeasor.
+Under our proposed hypothetical the Department's only claim would be against the underinsured motorist, the tortfeasor.